Eliza Draper: Laurence Sterne

 Sterne was quickly captivated by Eliza's charm, vivacity and intelligence.
 Her upbringing had not instilled discretion; her self-esteem was flattered, and she did little to discourage the attentions of such a celebrated man.
 They met frequently, exchanged miniature portraits, and Sterne's admiration seems to have turned into an obsession which he took no trouble to conceal.
 To his great distress Eliza had to return to India three months after their first meeting.
-After her departure, Sterne brought out in his Sentimental Journey, which contains some extravagant references to her and, although their relationship was platonic, it aroused considerable interest.
+After her departure, Sterne brought out his Sentimental Journey, which contains some extravagant references to her and, although their relationship was platonic, it aroused considerable interest.
 He also wrote his Journal to Eliza, part of which he sent to her, and the rest of which came to light when it was presented to the British Museum in 1894.
 Sterne died from consumption a year later without seeing her again.
 Sterne, calling himself Yorick, and addressing Eliza as Bramine, maintained a correspondence until Sterne's death.
 After Sterne's death, his letters were to be published.
 Eliza succeeded in suppressing her letters to him and allowed ten of his letters to be published under the title Letters from Yorick to Eliza.